 - This family fun board game is ideal for ages eight and up.

 - This is an updated version of Clue that is very easy and may not be challenging enough for older kids.

 Sequence is a game that plays on a board as well as with cards.
 It revolves around building sequences and completing them before another player interrupts the pattern.
-This game can be played individually or on teams; teams are better when playing with younger kids who may have trouble with the rules.
+This family fun board game can be played individually or on teams; teams are better when playing with younger kids who may have trouble with the rules.